Improving Egg Quality

 Trying to improve egg quality at the end of the months-long process of egg maturation is not as effective as intervening at earlier stages of this process, indicated with the orange rectangle.

-In 2004, CHR’s Dr. Norbert Gleicher and Dr. David H Barad introduced dehydroepiandrosterone (DHEA) supplementation as a form of innovative fertility treatment for diminished ovarian reserve that, since then, has demonstrated some remarkable results.
-In the last few years, DHEA fertility treatment has been accepted worldwide.
+In 2004, CHR’s Dr. Norbert Gleicher and Dr. David H. Barad introduced dehydroepiandrosterone (DHEA) supplementation as a form of innovative fertility treatment for diminished ovarian reserve.
+Since then, it has demonstrated some remarkable results and DHEA fertility treatment has been accepted worldwide.
 DHEA (a mild male hormone that is converted to testosterone and estradiol in the body) has been shown to increase the quality of eggs as well as their number, by improving the ovarian environment where the eggs mature.

-Diminished ovarian reserve, which is characterized by abnormally low levels of androgens in the ovaries, typically result in poor quality eggs.
-Supplementation with DHEA raises the androgen levels in the ovaries, and this “restoration” of androgen levels in the ovaries appears to affect egg quality positively.
-The improvement in egg quality then leads to an array of female fertility benefits, including improvement in embryo quality, increased IVF success rates, decreased miscarriage rates, and decreased chances for chromosomal abnormalities in embryos.
+Diminished ovarian reserve, which is characterized by abnormally low levels of androgens in the ovaries, typically results in poor quality eggs.
+Supplementation with DHEA raises the androgen levels in the ovaries, and this “restoration” of androgen levels appears to affect egg quality positively.
+This improvement in egg quality then leads to an array of female fertility benefits, including improvement in embryo quality, increased IVF success rates, decreased miscarriage rates, and decreased chances for chromosomal abnormalities in embryos.

-How to Increase Egg Quality: CoQ10 (Coenzyme Q10) Supplementation
+How to Increase Egg Quality with CoQ10 (Coenzyme Q10) Supplementation

 Recently, we have started using CoQ10 (Coenzyme Q10) supplementation in women with diminished ovarian reserve, in addition to DHEA, in order to improve egg quality.
-While DHEA works on growing eggs by providing an androgen-rich environment to mature in, CoQ10 is an important nutrient for the mitochondria, a small organelle that provides energy to cells--including eggs--in human body.
-CoQ10 levels, as well as the number of healthy mitochondria, decline as women age, and top researchers of CoQ10 fertility benefits believe that the age-related decline in CoQ10 levels contribute to the age-related loss in egg quality.
+While DHEA works on growing eggs by providing an androgen-rich environment to mature in, CoQ10 is an important nutrient for the mitochondria, small organelles that provide energy to cells--including eggs--in the human body.
+CoQ10 levels, as well as the number of healthy mitochondria, decline as women age.
+Top researchers believe that the age-related decline in CoQ10 levels contributes to the age-related loss in egg quality.
 Supplementing with CoQ10 appears to replenish the much-needed energy supply for the growing eggs, resulting in eggs with higher competency.

-There are many women who have been advised by other fertility centers that, because of their poor quality eggs, their only chance of conception was with egg donation.
-But by combining DHEA/CoQ10 supplementation with a customized IVF protocol to improve egg quality, we’ve helped countless women improve their egg quality and successfully conceive with their own eggs.
+There are many women who have been advised by other fertility centers that, because of their poor egg quality, their only chance of conception was with egg donation.
+But by combining DHEA/CoQ10 supplementation with a customized IVF protocol, we’ve helped countless women improve the quality of their eggs and successfully conceive with their own eggs.
 In fact, about one third of women who did not have enough good-quality eggs to attempt pregnancies with their own eggs at other fertility centers have successfully conceived and delivered, using their own eggs, after treatment at CHR!

 How to Improve Egg Quality after 40

 For women over 40, improving egg quality also involves getting the eggs out of the suboptimal ovarian environment sooner than it’s typically done in IVF cycles.
 In the last few years, CHR investigators have been researching the negative effects of premature luteinization on egg quality.
 In older women going through IVF, eggs appear to mature much more quickly than in younger women.
 Retrieving these eggs at the typical timing for egg retrieval, therefore, leads to the eggs being “overcooked” and of low quality.
 By removing the eggs from ovaries earlier and culturing them in the laboratory instead has resulted in more, better-quality eggs.
 We named this innovative technique HIER, highly individualized egg retrieval.

 Foods to Improve Egg Quality?

 There are plenty of foods and nutritional supplements purported to improve egg quality.
-While it’s understandable that patients going through IVF want to find ways to improve egg quality on their own and there are some nutrition-related steps patients can take to improve their chances of conceiving.
-However, a vast majority of the diets, foods and supplements with egg quality claims, other than those listed here, have sufficient scientific backing.
+It’s understandable that patients going through IVF want to find ways to increase fertility on their own and there are some nutrition-related steps patients can take to improve their chances of conceiving.
+However, a vast majority of the diets, foods and supplements marketed with egg quality claims, other than DHEA and CoQ10, have sufficient scientific backing to take seriously.
 Patients looking for ways to improve egg quality for IVF should start with a discussion with a physician versed in ovarian reserve and egg quality.